 Why You Should Pay Off Your Tax Debt Right Away

-Whether you choose a personal loan or another method of handling your tax debt, you need to file your taxes on time and pay your tax bill as soon as possible.
+Whether you choose a personal loan to pay off IRS debt or another method of handling your tax debt, you need to file your taxes on time and pay your tax bill as soon as possible.
 Not doing so can cost you a lot more in the long run.

 Not Filing a Tax Return Is Expensive

 “If you owe money to the IRS but fail to file a return, you will incur some fairly heavy penalties,” said Repak.
 “In addition to charging you interest, the IRS will assess a failure-to-file penalty, which is usually 5 percent of the tax owed, per month, or part of a month that your return is late,” he said.
 The penalty will not exceed 25 percent of your unpaid taxes, according to the IRS.